Chronic inflammatory bowel disease

 Which symptoms occur with IBD (Crohn’s disease and ulcerative colitis)?

 The symptoms of IBD exhibit similarities but also differences.
 Similar typical symptoms are frequent extreme diarrhoea, which is accompanied by mucus and blood in the case of CU.
-Other symptoms are abdominal pains, nausea and vomiting.
+Other symptoms are abdominal pains, nausea and vomiting, often occuring as a flare up.
 Flatulence, fever and increased inflammation markers in the blood are also typical for chronic inflammatory bowel diseases.
 In the case of Crohn’s disease (CD) in particular, patients often lose weight due to a loss of appetiteand a lack of important nutrients.
 Many UC patients additionally suffer from anaemia, as there is blood loss in the inflamed areas in the intestines.
 In addition, there are also issues outside the bowels in both conditions.
 Patients frequently suffer from joint problems.
 The bile ducts, skin and eyes can also be affected.
 In the case of long-lasting chronic inflammation of the bowels with frequent flares, the risk of bowel cancer also rises.
 The objective here is therefore to minimise the inflammation phases and the symptoms.

 Difference between Crohn’s disease and Colitis ulcerosa

 Can affect the entire digestive tract; most frequently at the transition from the small to the large intestine

 Only the inside of the intestines and mucus membrane (mucosa)

 Chronically watery, seldom with traces of blood (only if the large intestine is affected), up to 20 excretions per day

 Diarrhoea mixed with mucus and blood > 10 x per day